kevball2/technicalpandadotcom/content/post/user-defined-types-in-action/index.md

 ```

-While this information could also be stored in a variable, providing it as a Type allows us to add helpful descriptions for consumers of the template.
-The type is also be available from the parameter file.
-In future iterations of this template, I plan to call this user defined type from a bicep registry to centralize updates of these static properties.
-Providing a  re-usable type that can be used to retrieve environment static values helps provide a repeatable pattern of access.

 ### sqlServerSettingType
-This Type contains all the required parameters needed by our template for the SQL Server resource deployment.
-As I mentioned before, the template focuses on the features of SQL Server for this business case.
-Ensuring each property has a detailed description helps consumers understand the parameter requirements and options available to them.
-Our goal is allow consumers to be able to create a new parameter file for a template and complete all the required parameters without reading additional documentation.
+This Type contains all the parameters needed by our template for the deployment of our SQL Server resource.
+As I mentioned before, the template focuses on the features of SQL Server for a specific business case.
+Ensuring each property has a detailed description helps consumers understand the parameter and the potential values available to them.
+Our goal is to allow consumers to create and complete a new parameter file without reading additional documentation.

 ``` Bicep
 @export()